johndoe31415/pyradium/README.md

 ```

 For usage of LaTeX formulas, you need pdflatex and ImageMagick.
 For SVG
 rendering you need Inkscape.
 For plotting of graphs, you need gnuplot.
+To
+render Graphviz graphs (e.g., a DAG) you need Graphviz installed.
 To use
 continuous building, pyradium relies on the inotifytools:

 ```